liu-cool-cmd/campus-commute-assistant/README.md

 ## Privacy

-Schedules, language, stop bindings, and saved Home coordinates remain on the device.
+Schedules, language, stop bindings, alert scope, and saved Home coordinates remain on the device.
 The app sends GTFS and foreground Live Trip requests to Duke's TransLoc host, map-tile requests to OpenStreetMap, and only user-submitted address searches to OpenStreetMap Nominatim.
+Foreground alert refresh also requests Duke's TransLoc message feed and the Duke Parking & Transportation news RSS (through native HTTP on Android, which is required because that feed does not send CORS headers).
-It has no analytics or application backend.
+Cached alerts and the notification dedupe state stay on the device.
+The app has no analytics or application backend.
 Do not enter confidential information in the address search.

 ## License